Shutterstock (NYSE:SSTK) Price Target Increased to $85.00 by Analysts at JMP Securities

 Shutterstock (NYSE:SSTK) had its price target raised by JMP Securities from $72.00 to $85.00 in a research note released on Wednesday, Analyst Ratings Network reports.
 They currently have a market outperform rating on the business services provider’s stock.

 Several other equities research analysts also recently commented on the stock.
-Truist raised shares of Shutterstock from a hold rating to a buy rating and set a $60.00 price objective on the stock in a report on Friday, August 28th.
+Needham & Company LLC reaffirmed a buy rating and set a $65.00 price objective on shares of Shutterstock in a report on Friday, October 9th.
 Stifel Nicolaus initiated coverage on shares of Shutterstock in a report on Friday, October 23rd.
 They set a buy rating and a $70.00 price objective on the stock.
+Truist raised shares of Shutterstock from a hold rating to a buy rating and set a $60.00 price objective on the stock in a report on Friday, August 28th.
 Zacks Investment Research downgraded shares of Shutterstock from a buy rating to a hold rating in a report on Tuesday, September 29th.
-Needham & Company LLC reaffirmed a buy rating and set a $65.00 price objective on shares of Shutterstock in a report on Friday, October 9th.
-Finally, Bank of America initiated coverage on Shutterstock in a research report on Tuesday, September 29th.
-They set a buy rating and a $63.00 price target on the stock.
+Finally, Bank of America initiated coverage on shares of Shutterstock in a report on Tuesday, September 29th.
+They set a buy rating and a $63.00 price objective on the stock.
 Three equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
 The stock currently has an average rating of Buy and a consensus target price of $64.57.

 Shares of NYSE:SSTK opened at $69.63 on Wednesday.
 The company’s 50-day moving average is $55.44 and its 200 day moving average is $44.46.
 The company has a market capitalization of $2.49 billion, a P/E ratio of 76.52, a price-to-earnings-growth ratio of 1.98 and a beta of 1.12.
 Shutterstock has a fifty-two week low of $28.76 and a fifty-two week high of $71.44.